yasirbhutta/yasirbhutta.github.io/ms-word/docs/basics.md

 ## Word Processor

 - Word processor is a type of application software that used to create all kinds of text documents.
-- It can also be used to add images, sound, charts in documents.

 ## Advantages of Word Processor Over Typewriter

 - A document can be changed without retyping the entire document.